Jessi-777/Jessi-777/README.md

 - My goal in life has always been about loving what I do.
 This way, I am passionate about what I do and happy to deliver doing it.

 - Learning is an infinite journey.
-I'm a student of the universe who loves to study, putting in my time, while taking self accountability serious with a     healthy balance while staying focused.
+I'm a student of the universe who loves to study, putting in my time, while taking self accountability serious with a     healthy balance staying focused.

 # Projects